 Cafe Sonneveld is a cosy and homely restaurant with a pub feel.
 They serve really great traditional Dutch food at great prices!
 This restaurant is a hit with the locals and there’s no question as to why.

-Friendly service and an enjoyable atmosphere makes this the perfect place to stop off for a hearty meal between activities!
+The friendly service and an enjoyable atmosphere make this the perfect place to stop off for a hearty meal between activities!
 The portions are generous, so if you’re a big eater, there’s no doubt you’ll be more than satisfied!

-- Bhatti Pasal is an authentic Nepalese restaurant right in the heart of the city of Amsterdam.
+- Bhatti Pasal is an authentic Nepalese restaurant right in the heart of Amsterdam.

 - If you’re looking for great-tasting, healthy, Asian food, this is the best place for you to visit.